 The Killer May Be Responsible For Two Additional Murders

-Three other child murders may be linked to the Oakland County Child Killer.
-The brutal death of 14-year-old Sheila Srock was eventually blamed on Oliver Rhodes Andrews.
+Investigators theorized three other child murders that occurred in 1976 may be linked to the Oakland County Child Killer.
+Authorities eventually connected the death of 14-year-old Sheila Srock to Oliver Rhodes Andrews.
 However, the remaining two cases were never solved.

-Famed Serial Killer John Wayne Gacy Was A Suspect
+Infamous Serial Killer John Wayne Gacy Was A Suspect